craig8196/libtrp/PROTOCOL.md

 The server, if receiving multiple messages, should deliver the latest complete messages and discard any earlier messages.

 **Inc/dec transmission rates:**
-The server may increase or decrease currency rates at any time.
+The server may increase or decrease credit rates at any time.
 The server may increase or decrease streams allowed at any time.
 Zero indicates that the streams are blocked.
 The client may increase or decrease, however, this could be considered a breach of custom protocol.